Philip Goldsworthy

 Philip Goldsworthy (c.
-1737 – 1801), was a British Army officer.
+1737 – 1801) was a British Army officer.
 He was a Member of Parliament for Wilton and chief equerry to King George III.
 Goldsworthy was a Lieutenant General and Colonel of The Royals.

 Personal life and family

-Goldsworthy was the second son of Burrington Goldsworthy, British consul at Leghorn and later Cadiz, and his wife Philippia Vanbrugh niece of Sir John Vanbrugh.
+Goldsworthy was the second son of Burrington Goldsworthy, British consul at Leghorn and later Cádiz, and his wife Philippia Vanbrugh niece of Sir John Vanbrugh.
 He was baptised at Leghorn on the 18 October 1737.

 Military career

 Goldsworthy was commissioned as a cornet in the 1st Dragoons in 1756.
 He was promoted to lieutenant in 1760, to captain in 1768 and to major in 1776.
 He went on to be promoted to lieutenant colonel in 1779 and to colonel in 1784 and was appointed chief equerry (to the King) and clerk martial on 9 March 1788.
 He was then promoted to major general in 1793 and to lieutenant general in 1799.
 He served as colonel of 1st (Royal) Regiment of Dragoons from 23 January 1794 until his death.